pinacai/PINAC_Workspace/README.md

 Experience the **Next Gen AI Chat** —your all-in-one chat for text generation, document summarization, web searching, code generation, and a wide range of office tools.

+> View our Roadmap & Progress: https://github.com/orgs/pinacai/projects/1

 > In this we develop the frontend part of the desktop app.
-We develop the Python server separately in our repo  <a href="https://github.com/pinacai/PINAC-Nexus">PINAC Nexus</a>.
+We develop the python server separately in our repo  <a href="https://github.com/pinacai/PINAC-Nexus">PINAC Nexus</a>.
 We update the server in this repo with every new version of the server.

 ## 🎨 Themes

-Do you have a new color theme idea?
-We got you!
+You have a new color theme idea ?
+We got you !
 <br />

 <img src="https://github.com/pinacai/PINAC_Workspace/blob/main/assets/Dawn_&_Dusk.jpg" alt="Dawn & Dusk Screenshot">